-It is estimated that 1,000 Singaporeans die from sudden cardiac death (SCD) every year, about half of whom are below the age of 60.
+An estimated 1,000 Singaporeans die from sudden cardiac death (SCD) every year, about half of whom are below the age of 60

-Dr Aaron Wong, Head and Senior Consultant at the
+Clinical Associate Professor Aaron Wong, Head and Senior Consultant from the

 Unlike a heart attack, which has symptoms such as chest pain and breathlessness,